MatthieuLemoine/connected-house/panel/README.md

 Controllers / Avoid using $scope :

-    This seed uses the "controllerAs View" syntax in index.html and templates/objects.html and the "controllerAs with vm" syntax in boths controllers.
+    This panel uses the "controllerAs View" syntax in index.html and templates/objects.html and the "controllerAs with vm" syntax in boths controllers.

 Bindable Members Up Top